guardiafinance/hub/specifications/en/URN.md

 - **Standardization**: Follows rigorous technical specifications defined by RFCs, ensuring consistency in implementation and compatibility between different systems and technologies.

-- **Location Independence**: Although the URN includes region information in its structure for organizational purposes, the identifier still maintains independence from the resource's physical location, allowing it to be moved without breaking existing references.
+- **Location Independence**: The URN maintains independence from the physical location of the resource, allowing its movement without breaking existing references.

 ## When to use?

 URNs should be used in scenarios where:

-- **Persistent identification**: In Guardia, it's crucial to maintain immutable identifiers for accounts, transactions, and other financial records over time.
+- **Persistent Identification**: In Guardia, it is crucial to maintain immutable identifiers for accounts, transactions, and other financial records over time.
 For example, even if an account is closed, its history and unique identifier need to be preserved for auditing and regulatory compliance purposes.

-- **Cross-reference**: Guardia needs to integrate various modules such as Ledger Kernel Engine, Banking System Engine, Treasury Management Services, Payments Service Adapters, Banking Service Adapters, and Data Warehouse Adapter, among others, which need to reference shared resources like accounts and customers consistently and reliably among themselves.
+- **Cross-reference**: Guardia needs to integrate various modules such as Ledger Kernel Engine, Banking System Engine, Treasury Management Services, Payments Service Adapters, Banking Service Adapters, and Data Warehouse Adapter, among others, which need to reference shared resources like accounts and clients consistently and reliably among themselves.

-- **Global resources**: In cloud-native environments with multiple regions and availability zones like Guardia, it's essential to have unique and consistent identifiers that work across the entire distributed infrastructure, enabling traceability and consistency even in disaster recovery and failover scenarios between regions.
+- **Global Resources**: In cloud-native environments with multiple regions and availability zones like Guardia, it is essential to have unique and consistent identifiers that work across the entire distributed infrastructure, enabling traceability and consistency even in disaster recovery and failover scenarios between regions.

 - **Compliance**: The banking sector has strict regulatory requirements that demand complete traceability of all operations.
 URNs ensure unique and persistent identification necessary to meet Central Bank and other regulatory bodies' requirements.

-- **System integration**: Guardia can integrate with various external systems in the financial ecosystem.
+- **System Integration**: Guardia can integrate with various external systems in the financial ecosystem.
 URNs establish a consistent identification standard that facilitates these critical financial system integrations.

 ## How to use?